luciano-fiandesio/beanborg/tutorial/README.md

 cd beanborg/tutorial
 ```

-It is also probably a good idea to take a quick look at the project's [README](https://github.com/luciano-fiandesio/beanborg/blob/master/README.md), to get an idea of the Beanborg workflow and understand the various configuration options.
+It is probably a good idea to take a quick look at the project's [README](https://github.com/luciano-fiandesio/beanborg/blob/master/README.md), to get an idea of the Beanborg workflow and understand the various configuration options.

-The goal of this tutorial is to be able to import the transactions from the [sample CSV](https://github.com/luciano-fiandesio/beanborg/blob/master/README.md) file into the ledger-managed `UK0000001444555.ldg` file.
+The goal of this tutorial is to be able to import the transactions from the [sample CSV](https://github.com/luciano-fiandesio/beanborg/blob/master/tutorial/test-data/eagle-bank-statement.csv) file into the ledger-managed `UK0000001444555.ldg` file.

 ## Creating a configuration file for Eagle bank

 Beanborg requires a configuration file for each type of CSV file that we wish to import.
 Normally, each CSV file is bound to a financial institution, so it's good practice to name our config file after the bank.
 In this case, `eagle.yaml`.
-I prefer to keep configuration files in a dedicated folder.

 Let's create a new folder where we will store the import configuraton.